Finding Legal Help

 EIGHTH DISTRICT COURT JUDGES

 Judge Samuel P. Chiara was appointed to the Eighth District Court by Governor Gary Herbert in August 2013.
-He serves Daggett, Duchesne, and Uintah counties.
+He serves in Daggett, Duchesne, and Uintah counties.
 Judge Chiara received a Bachelor of Science degree in accounting from the Marriott School of Management at Brigham Young University.
 He graduated magna cum laude receiving a juris doctorate degree from J. Reuben Clark Law School, BYU, in 1997.
 Prior to his appointment, Judge Chiara practiced at a firm in Price, Utah.
 He practiced first with Keith Chiara and later as a partner in Chiara & Torgerson.
 His practice included criminal defense, domestic, probate, contract, property, parental defense, and personal injury law.
 Judge Chiara also served as defense counsel for the Carbon County Drug Court.
-4/13
+Judge Chiara was awarded the Utah State Bar Litigation Section Judicial Excellence Award in 2016, 2017, 2018 and 2020.
+He served on the Board of District Court Judges from 2017-2020 and currently serves on the Judicial Council on the Policy and Planning Committee.
+5/21

 The Utah State Courts mission is to provide the people an open, fair, efficient, and independent system for the advancement of justice under the law.